-The food industry got a boost when delivery companies like Uber Eats, Doordash, Food Panda knocked on the door; also revenue in the Food & Beverages segment is projected to reach US$21,320M by the end of 2021, as per a report by Statista.
+The food industry got a boost when delivery companies like Uber Eats, Doordash, and Food Panda knocked on the door; also revenue in the Food & Beverages segment is projected to reach US$21,320M by the end of 2023, as per a report by Statista.

-We have made it our mission to identify key players who will disrupt the food startups 2021.
+We have made it our mission to identify key players who will disrupt food startups in 2023.

 Tara also knew there were plant-based natural sweeteners that could replace the sugar syrup traditionally used by companies.
-During the summer of 2015, she bought a gummy bear mold off, and next year, she started testing candy recipes of her own.
+During the summer of 2015, she bought a gummy bear mold, and the next year, she started testing candy recipes of her own.

 SmartSweets officially launched in 2016, and Tara was able to get her original Fruity Gummy Bears into a few local Canadian grocery stores.
 Building on that success, Tara successfully attracted Whole Foods Canada and eventually Whole Foods U.S. In November 2019, SmartSweets candy was available in 20,000+ stores across the United States and Canada.